biroka/biroka.github.io/_pages/about.md

 Updates
 ======
+1. 2025.02.28 - Special Issue [Advances in Intelligent Systems, Technologies and Applications](https://www.mdpi.com/journal/applsci/special_issues/5IQ6DOHB42) has been set up at the Applied Sciences, MDPI.
+Journal Rank: JCR - Q1 (Engineering, Multidisciplinary) / CiteScore - Q1 (General Engineering).
+Impact Factor: 2.5 (2023); 5-Year Impact Factor: 2.7 (2023)
-1. 2025.02.18 - Submitted paper to the _IEEE 29th International Conference on Intelligent Engineering Systems 2025 (INES 2025)_ to be held on June 11-13, 2025 on Palermo.
+2. 2025.02.18 - Submitted paper to the _IEEE 29th International Conference on Intelligent Engineering Systems 2025 (INES 2025)_ to be held on June 11-13, 2025 on Palermo.
 Italy.
 Under review.
-2. 2025.01.20 - The proceedings of the IEEE International Conference on Systems, Man, and Cybernetics (SMC2024) are now available online [HERE on IEEE Xplore](https://ieeexplore.ieee.org/xpl/conhome/10830919/proceeding)
+3. 2025.01.20 - The proceedings of the IEEE International Conference on Systems, Man, and Cybernetics (SMC2024) are now available online [HERE on IEEE Xplore](https://ieeexplore.ieee.org/xpl/conhome/10830919/proceeding)
-3. 2025.01.07 - Doctoral Thesis Deposit Report in the Institutional Repository of the University of Malaga (RIUMA).
+4. 2025.01.07 - Doctoral Thesis Deposit Report in the Institutional Repository of the University of Malaga (RIUMA).
-4. 2025.01.05 - Working on a Vitiligo-based research paper.
+5. 2025.01.05 - Working on a Vitiligo-based research paper.
 Stage: last adjustments before submission.
-5. 2024.12.14 - Submitted paper to the _IEEE 12th International Joint Conference on Cybernetics and Computational Cybernetics_, Cyber-Medical Systems (ICCC 2025) to be held on April 9-11, 2025 on Seychelle Islands.
+6. 2024.12.14 - Submitted paper to the _IEEE 12th International Joint Conference on Cybernetics and Computational Cybernetics_, Cyber-Medical Systems (ICCC 2025) to be held on April 9-11, 2025 on Seychelle Islands.
 (ACCEPTED).
-6. 2024.10.26 - Successfully defended my double PhD thesis with Excellent (Summa Cum Laude) and Sobresaliente (Excellent) grades at Informatics (UMFST GE Palade of Targu Mures, Romania) and respectively in Health Sciences (University of Malaga, Spain).
+7. 2024.10.26 - Successfully defended my double PhD thesis with Excellent (Summa Cum Laude) and Sobresaliente (Excellent) grades at Informatics (UMFST GE Palade of Targu Mures, Romania) and respectively in Health Sciences (University of Malaga, Spain).
-7. 2024.10.16 - _2nd Scientific Symposium Biomechanics in Sport and Ageing: Artificial Intelligence, Organized by the Hungarian University of Sports Science and Department of Kinesiology_, segment: Motor-cognitive function and AI in aging, Topic: "Machine learning on prediction of relative physical activity intensity using medical radar sensor and 3D accelerometer", Budapest, Hungary
+8. 2024.10.16 - _2nd Scientific Symposium Biomechanics in Sport and Ageing: Artificial Intelligence, Organized by the Hungarian University of Sports Science and Department of Kinesiology_, segment: Motor-cognitive function and AI in aging, Topic: "Machine learning on prediction of relative physical activity intensity using medical radar sensor and 3D accelerometer", Budapest, Hungary
-8. 2024.10.10 - Presented my research paper at the _IEEE International Conference on Systems, Man, and Cybernetics (SMC 2024)_, Topic: "_Enhanced Spatial-Temporal Analysis for EEG-Based Microsleep Detection: Integrating Kalman Filtering with Voronoi Tessellation and Adaptive Coverage Control_", Kuching, Sarawak, Malaysia
+9. 2024.10.10 - Presented my research paper at the _IEEE International Conference on Systems, Man, and Cybernetics (SMC 2024)_, Topic: "_Enhanced Spatial-Temporal Analysis for EEG-Based Microsleep Detection: Integrating Kalman Filtering with Voronoi Tessellation and Adaptive Coverage Control_", Kuching, Sarawak, Malaysia

 Affiliations
 ------